sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-rest-api/cp-mobile-dev-kit-rest-api.md

     !![MDK](img_10.3.png)

-4. Now, you will add the fields (like Category name, Pet name, Tag Name, Status) for creating a new pet record by the end-user.
+4. Now, you will add the fields (Pet name and Status) for creating a new pet record by the end-user.

     In the Layout Editor, expand the **Control** | **Container Item** section.
 Drag and drop a **Simple Property** onto the Page area.